 Lorna Clark, @pearonline

-You must a have data room when you are fundraising.
+You must have a data room when you are fundraising.
 It’s there to provide LPs access to the in-depth information about your firm, the team and its investments that they need to do their due diligence.
 Without it, they cannot prepare a recommendation to invest and they cannot give you a commitment to invest in your fund.
 Given that both GPs and LPs must have a data room, how can you both get what you want out of it?

 GPs want to raise their fund as quickly and as easily as possible.
 LPs want the data room to help them, not hinder them, in the process of completing due diligence and writing an investment recommendation.
 The GP creates the data room for the LP to use.
 It seems to make sense then that the GP would want the data room to be as easy to use as possible so they can get a commitment to their fund as quickly as possible.
 It is really important as you think about creating the data room that you keep this ultimate objective in mind.